devtyr/trello-burndown/README.md

 * Generate burndown charts from Trello cards
 * Support of multiple sprints
+* Sprint configuration can be saved for usage via website from command line
+* Update sprint statistics based on a job
 * Web server
+* Add sprints via website
-* Sprint configuration can be saved for usage via website
+* Edit sprints via website
-* Update sprint data based on a job
-* Update sprint data using the website
+* Update sprint statistics using the website
+* List of all sprints
 * Templating

 ## How it works